claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-23-perfect-audience-2.md

 #### Objective:

 1. Identify the target audience, the group of people interested in our client's product.
-2. Compare the outcome with the customer profile initially provided by the client (read " a group of fearless, fit, and fantastic women").
+2. Compare the outcome with the customer profile initially provided by the client (read *"a group of fearless, fit, and fantastic women"*).
 3. Identify audiences to avoid.
 4. Use main findings to tune the campaigns and run the second round of experiments with a reduced number of audiences.
 That second round will give us more conclusive results.

-#### Setting:
+#### Settings:

 - We tested 25 campaigns targeting 25 different audience themes.
 - Each campaign targeted within 3 to 55 audience segments ([third-party data](https://www.lotame.com/1st-party-2nd-party-3rd-party-data-what-does-it-all-mean/)), depending on how small or big each audience was.
 For example, the Streaming Services campaign targeted audience segments such as: